 “Have a great day, Steve,” the man chirped, his winning smile reappeared.

-A blank expression appeared on Steve’s face, he shrugged his shoulders and then proceed to walk in the direction of Clyde’s vehicle.
+A blank expression appeared on Steve’s face.
+He shrugged his shoulders and then walk toward Clyde’s vehicle.

 The man watched as the vehicle in question pulled away from the curve and into traffic.
-“And so it begins,” he said aloud, he then proceeded to walk off laughing.
+“And so it begins,” he said aloud, he then walked off laughing.

 Be sure to tune in for the stunning conclusion tomorrow.

-Thank you for donating minutes of your precious time to acknowledging my offering.
+Thank you for donating minutes of your precious time to acknowledge my offering.
 May all we deserve and desire flow abundantly into our lives like a river does into a sea.